-Oriental rugs from rug weaving countries around the World: All hand knotted Oriental rugs in the Oriental rug section include rugs and carpets from Afghanistan, Bulgaria, China, Japan, Pakistan and more, with exception of rugs from Persian / Iranian carpets.
+Oriental rugs from rug weaving countries around the World: All hand knotted Oriental rugs in the Oriental rug section include rugs and carpets from Afghanistan, Armenia, Bulgaria, China, Japan, India, Pakistan and more, with exception of rugs from Persian / Iranian carpets.
 While our selection of Persian carpets are Oriental rugs by definition, rugs of Persian or Iranian origin are separated in selection category.

 Hand knotted rugs and carpets made in Afghanistan.

 Hand knotted rugs and carpets made in Armenia.

 Hand knotted Bokhara carpets made in Pakistan.
 Bokhara Rugs are timeless, elegant, formal or even casual.
 Carpets featuring the Bokhara repeating gul motif are often the first and among the more coveted of designs to resonate with a rug-newbie.

 Hand knotted rugs and carpets made in Bulgaria.

 Hand knotted rugs and carpets made in China.

 Hand knotted rugs and carpets made in India.

 Hand knotted rugs and carpets made in Japan.